RobertDurfee/SequentialProducts/README.md

 The 500 pairs of 2-digit numbers input to produce the above products using function 2:
 ![Approximation 2 Input](/ProductInputApproximation2.png)

+##### Evaluation

+Difficult to understand and implement, but the numbers are close to being output sequentially up until about 10^k product.
+Very fast.

 ### Approximation 3

 Sequence of the first 500 products of two 2-digit numbers output by function 3:
 ![Approximation 3 Output](/ProductOutputApproximation3.png)
 The 500 pairs of 2-digit numbers input to produce the above products using function 3:
 ![Approximation 3 Input](/ProductInputApproximation3.png)

+##### Evaluation

+Nearly the same results as approximation 2 (curiously), but rather than identifying an arithmetic sequence, calculus differentials were used.
+Much slower.